TritonDataCenter/manta/docs/user-guide/sdks.md

 It has been tested in PHP 5.6, PHP 7.0 and HHVM.

 You can find the source for PHP SDK at [https://github.com/joyent/php-manta](https://github.com/joyent/php-manta).

+# Golang SDK

+The Go SDK for Manta is currently in active development.
+It is a combination SDK that provides support for Triton CloudAPI operations in addition to Manta API operations.

+You can find the source for the Go Manta SDK at [https://github.com/joyent/triton-go](https://github.com/joyent/triton-go).

+# Erlang SDK

+The Erlang SDK for Manta is community-maintained SDK that has support for most file operations and jobs.

+You can find the source for the Erlang SDK at [https://github.com/joyent/erlang-manta](https://github.com/joyent/erlang-manta).